-Help customers complete payments securely by handling Klarna’s step-up authentication using the Purchase Journey.
+Help customers complete payments securely by handling Klarna’s step-up authentication using the purchase journey.
 This guide breaks down how to integrate and respond when a step-up flow is triggered by Klarna’s Payment Authorize API.

 When Klarna requires additional verification from the customer (e.g., login, authentication, or payment method selection), it returns a Payment Request in the response to the Payment Authorize API call.

-The Acquiring Partner backend must detect this and return the necessary data points to Partners so they can start the Klarna’s Purchase Journey with the customers.
+The Acquiring Partner backend must detect this and return the necessary data points to Partners so they can start the Klarna’s purchase journey with the customers.

 As shown in the below diagram, the high level flow is the following: